apache/mynewt-site/docs/os/tutorials/sensors/sensors.md

 The tutorials are:

-* [Enabling an Off Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_nrf52_bno055.md).
+* [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_nrf52_bno055.md).
 This tutorial allows you to quickly bring up a sensor enabled application that retrieves data from a sensor device.
 We recommend that you work through this tutorial before trying one of the other tutorials.

 * [Writing an Appliation for an Onboard Sensor](/os/tutorials/sensor_thingy_accelerator.md).
 This tutorial shows you how to develop a simple application for an device with an onboard sensor.